MoriTanosuke/blog/_posts/2012-07-07-neues-buch-starting-strength.markdown

 > A weak man is not as happy as that same man would be if he were strong.

-> Exercise is not a thing we do to fix a problem – it is a thing we must
+> Exercise is not a thing we do to fix a problem Ã¢ÂÂ it is a thing we must
 > do anyway, a thing without which there will always be problems.

 [0]: http://www.amazon.de/gp/product/B006XJR5ZA/kopisde-21